ciesiolka/abc2svg-chisel/README.md

 - `toparam.js`
   This script just outputs the abc2svg parameters.

+- `tosvg.js`
+  This script creates a SVG file that includes all the SVGs of the generation.

+  The included SVG images are updated for being correctly rendered by tools that use librsvg, the SVG library for GNOME (feh, viewnior, swayimg...).

 #### 2.3 PDF generation

 `abctopdf` is a shell script which converts ABC to PDF using one of the